noura2tarek/design_patterns_tasks/README.md

 --------------------------------------------
 # Notes
 - The factory design pattern task in "factory_pattern" branch.
+- The Singleton design pattern task in "singleton_pattern" branch.